Gamma-Software/timelapse_geolocate/README.md

 This project is written in python and is meant to be run on a device that supports GPS queries.

 ### Integration
-TODO
+We assume that the script will only be run on Linux OS TODO